UNCOVER

 My path to supporting people living with IBS

 For over a decade, I specialised in helping clients manage stress, anxiety, and trauma.
-My focus shifted when I reviewed clinical research into Gut-Directed Hypnotherapy (GDH), which showed that 70–80% of participants in clinical trials experienced significant symptom improvement.
-Seeing the impact of this evidence-based approach prompted me to integrate it deeply into my practice to support those with persistent gut-brain connection challenges.
+My focus shifted when I reviewed clinical research into Gut-Directed Hypnotherapy (GDH).
+Clinical research (e.g., Peter et al., 2015) has shown that 70–80% of participants in trials observed positive outcomes in managing their symptoms through GDH.
+Seeing the impact of this evidence-informed approach prompted me to integrate it deeply into my practice to support those with persistent gut-brain connection challenges.

 The statistics are significant: IBS is a common chronic condition affecting an estimated 12% of the global population.
 For those living with moderate to severe symptoms, the condition can profoundly impact daily life—not only through physical challenges but also by affecting social activities, emotional wellbeing, and overall quality of life.